 Our nationally acclaimed DeafBlind program includes a completely accessible Annual Retreat for DeafBlind people in Seabeck, Washington on Hood Canal.
 DeafBlind Community Classes also offer a completely accessible experience for Deaf-Blind people throughout the academic year.
 Our DeafBlind Technology Training Center is a unique program providing one-on-one computer instruction to DeafBlind people.
 We also offer Independent Living Classes for people who are DeafBlind.

-All community support for Lighthouse programs is channeled through the Seattle Lighthouse for the Blind Foundation, whose sole purpose is to gather community support for fulfillment of our mission.
+Philanthropic support for Lighthouse programs is channeled through The Lighthouse for the Blind, Inc. Foundation, whose sole purpose is to gather community support for fulfillment of our mission.
 Learn more about how you can support the Lighthouse

 A: Our product lines are made specifically for the federal government and commercial contractors.
 Some of our federal products may be purchased by private individuals, though many items are priced differently for private individuals versus government agencies.